 I remember when we had one of the worst fires in Northern California and an entire neighborhood was completely demolished with only one house left standing.
 Did the owners of that house find themselves lucky to live in area without neighbors for many years?

 Of course not.
 The point is when it comes to dealing with stress related to any transitional experience, no matter how traumatic or temporary, we all must go through a grieving period that comes as a result of losing close friends, co-workers and even managers who believed in us and championed our success.
+While doing that, we can also shift our thinking into seeing this experience as an opportunity to implement positive change.
+For example, designing and publicizing a good succession plan can show remaining employees that they have an opportunity for long-term growth with the company.

 The key to coping with these casualties is to cultivate new friendships and learn to realize we can generate the same success we had before, but it might take time.
 However, the time it takes to build new relationships to sustain your positive energy can be greatly reduced by following my five steps for improving your relationships with co-workers from my Love Your Work Workbook: